 Wampum belts served this purpose for my ancestors using beads made of quahog and whelk shell.
 I prefer to use no. 11 seed beads, nylon cord, a loom and modern adhesives to attach the ends.
 All my hat bands come with a card explaining the story and a bit about finishing the ends with your choice of decoration.
 I also believe it is important for the owner of a hat band to participate in its finishing so you can share medicine with the band itself.
 Here`s a good introduction to the wampum belt

 Over the years I have made many custom sizes and adjusted patterns to fit all hat sizes.
-Measure the circumference of the hat you will be putting the band on.
-I like to have no more than a 3/8 to 1/2 inch gap between the leather ends.
 The leather cord can be finished how ever you like.
 I provide a wooden slip bead that`s the right size to hold the ends together.
 I also suggest that velcro be used to secure the band to the hat.
 With velcro you can carefully remove the band and move it from hat to hat.
 If you would like a more permanent attachment just stitch it to a felt hat or cement it to straw.

 My hat bands look great on any type of brimmed hat.
 Let them tell your spirits story in color and design.
 Thanks for the visit.
 Johnny Blackbird